spkelle2/Equipment_Routing_Docs/_build/html/_sources/daily-routing.rst.txt

     * travel, :math:`t_{i,j}`
         A matrix stating how many miles apart a site, :math:`i`, is from a site, :math:`j`, indexed in the same order as the locations list.
-        The sites represented in this matrix are only those which have a demand for drop-offs or pick-ups on this day, and the distances are calculated by converting the differences in geographical coordinates listed for each site.
+        The sites represented in this matrix are only the hubs and those which have a demand for drop-offs or pick-ups on this day, and the distances are calculated by converting the differences in geographical coordinates listed for each site.